DaCast is pleased to introduce Tzipora Elias, who is going to share with us key points to optimize HTML5 Video Streaming.

 So what’s your take on embedding video using HTML5?
 Still have questions you’d like us to answer, here or in future articles?
 Let us know in the comments!
 We love to hear from our readers, and we’ll get back to you as soon as we can.
 For exclusive offers and regular tips on live streaming, you can also join our LinkedIn group.

 Not yet streaming with DaCast and ready to give our platform a try?
+We offer a range of new and advanced features, including China video hosting and monetization options, at affordable prices.
 Click the button below to sign up for our 30-day free trial (no credit card required).
 We’ll help you start streaming in a matter of minutes!

 Thanks for reading, and happy streaming.